cosmic-api/teleport/python/docs/source/extending.rst

 ^^^^^^^^^^^^^

 Let's add a concrete type that matches all hex-encoded colors.
-Use the :meth:`~teleport.Teleport.register` decorator to add a new type to your :data:`t` instance:
+Use the :meth:`~teleport.TypeMap.register` decorator to add a new type to your :data:`t` instance:

 .. code-block:: python